YouTube says it will start removing misinformation about abortion - NewsBreak

 YouTube says it will start removing misinformation about abortion

-In a Twitter thread , YouTube’s press account said the company relies “on published guidance from health authorities” as users upload videos and discuss abortion in the wake of the Supreme Court’s ruling last month that overturned the nearly 50-year constitutional right to abortion.U.S.
-House passes bill protecting contraception access
+In a Twitter thread , YouTube’s press account said the company relies “on published guidance from health authorities” as users upload videos and discuss abortion in the wake of the Supreme Court’s ruling last month that overturned the nearly 50-year constitutional right to abortion.Get the latest news, weather, sports, and entertainment delivered right to your inbox!

 “We prioritize connecting people to content from authoritative sources on health topics, and we continuously review our policies & products as real world events unfold,” the company wrote.